 What Is Evidence-Based Decision Making?

-When you make a decision, you take a lot of information into consideration—but EBDM helps you separate the facts from emotions and the data from the anecdotes.
-EBDM tells you to take data from four sources that have been identified by The Center for Evidence-Based Decision Making.
+When you use EBDM, you take data from four types of sources that have been identified by The Center for Evidence-Based Decision Making:

 - Empirical studies from academic journals